pgmabv99/av_openacr/README.md

 ```

 # atf work log
+## 2/5
+- rebase mistery
+- convert to explicit destrucitrs for spdk
 ## 2/3
 - add vrfy and verblog
 - research why some dtr + cleanup are not called.